myanesp/ovh-ip-updater/README.md

 ## Planned features for v1.0, stable version

-- [ ] Option to update more than a subdomain at a time
+- [x] Option to update more than a subdomain at a time
-- [ ] Option to select interval between IP updates (default: every 5 minutes)
+- [ ] Option to select interval between IP updates (now is only every 5 minutes), and update the IP at container boot
 - [ ] Fallback for obtaining public IP address
 - [ ] Create the record for the subdomain if it does not exist
 - [ ] Multiarch support
 - [ ] Publish on DockerHub
 - [ ] Improve the log outputs and generate an ovh.log
 - [ ] Support for IPv6
+- [ ] Rethink the way of forcing updates if IP hasn't changed
 - [ ] Multilingual support